How to Soundproof (Sound Blocking)

 To tackle the topic of “how to soundproof”, I thought I should just go ahead and get that out of the way.
 It is used to stop echoes in a room.
-The reason you see it in soundproof recording studios is because they have already done things to the walls to block the sound from going through, then lined them with foam to stop the echo.
+The reason you see it in soundproof recording studios is that they have already done things to the walls to block the sound from going through, then lined them with foam to stop the echo.
 Stopping echo is important, but if your only concern is your neighbor not hearing your subwoofer going through the wall, foam is not going to do anything at all.
 Wrong tool for the wrong job.
 Bass traps may sound like a device that traps all the bass from leaving a room, but they do not.
 They stop standing waves, which add a warbling noise to the bass within the room.
 Kind of the same situation.

 So if you want more information on how to soundproof and block sound, you may want to read:

 - Soundproofing a Wall